cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 - And since one year in internet is seven years in real live, 28 years of best business!
 - **Why waiting?
 OK, we try to help you with arguments and know how**

 - <https://github.com/cjw-network/cjw-summercamp-slides/blob/master/Multiple-Colors-of-Migration.pdf>

 ---

 title: Who is in the audience?
-subtitle: Let me know you better ...
+subtitle: Let us know you better ...
 build_lists: true

 - Who is coming from the eZ World?